silverstripeltd/silverstripe-elasticappsearch/docs/en/install.md

 }
 ```

-You will need to add the following environment variables at a minimium:
+You will need to add the following environment variables at a minimum:

-* `ENTERPRISE_SEARCH_ENDPOINT`: This should already be defined if you are using the [silverstripe/silverstripe-search-service](https://github.com/silverstripe/silverstripe-search-service/) module.
+* `ENTERPRISE_SEARCH_ENDPOINT`: This should already be defined if you are using the [silverstripe/silverstripe-search-service v2](https://github.com/silverstripe/silverstripe-search-service/) module.
 This is the API endpoint for your Elastic App Search interface.
+if you are using an older version of `silverstripe/silverstripe-search-service` then the environment variable is `APP_SEARCH_ENDPOINT`
 * `ENTERPRISE_SEARCH_API_SEARCH_KEY`: This is the public search API key that you've configured in the Credentials section of Elastic App Search.
 It should begin with `search-`.
+ if you are using an older version of `silverstripe/silverstripe-search-service` then the environment variable is `APP_SEARCH_API_SEARCH_KEY`

 Then run the following:
 ```shell script